johnsusek/fluxus/README.md

 > Flux libraries are like glasses: you’ll know when you need them.

+*Using Fluxus doesn't mean you should put **all** your state in Fluxus.* If a piece of state strictly belongs to a single View, it might be fine to just use local @State.
+Check out the landmarks example to see how local @State and Fluxus state can work together.

 ## Example apps

 * The [simple example app](https://github.com/johnsusek/fluxus-example-app) includes all the below code in a ready to run sample.